nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 My name's Nick Moore, I'm a consultant, software developer, notorious tinkerer.
 I've been working with computers for a very long time and Python for a fair proportion of that.

+Recently I've been doing some work in bioinformatics.
+Bioinformatics is the study of biological systems using numerical analysis.
+Biological systems are pretty complex, so typically this analysis requires computers.
+I'm been lucky enough to get involved in that part.

 Thanks to my colleagues at Walter and Eliza Hall Institute of Medical Research and at the University of Washington Genome Sciences for their patience while I've found my feet in this field.

 Mistakes and oversimplifications are all mine.
 The one true rule of biology is that all rules have exceptions, and those exceptions have exceptions, and it's exceptions all the way down.
-So some of this talk will oversimplify complex issues but hopefully it'll be enough to give you a general idea.
+So some of this talk will oversimplify complex issues and processes but hopefully it'll be enough to give you a general idea.

 ## humans timeline

-Bioinformatics is the study of biological systems using numerical analysis.
-Biological systems are pretty complex, so typically this analysis requires computers.

 It's not entirely surprising that cellular biology and computing are a bit intertwined given their overlapping history of discovery: